Planned Parenthood says Colorado shooter opposed abortion

 | COLORADO SPRINGS, Colo.

-The remark attributed to the 57-year-old suspect, identified by police as Robert Lewis Dear, was an apparent reference to Planned Parenthood's abortion activities and its role in delivering fetal tissue to medical researchers, a hot button issue in the 2016 race for the presidency.
+The remark attributed to suspect Robert Lewis Dear was an apparent reference to Planned Parenthood's abortion activities and its role in delivering fetal tissue to medical researchers, a hot-button issue in the 2016 race for the presidency.

 "We now know the man responsible for the tragic shooting at PP's health center in Colorado was motivated by opposition to safe and legal abortion," the organization said on Twitter.

-Conservatives have accused Planned Parenthood, a non-profit that provides a range of health services, including abortion, of illegally selling baby parts, an accusation it has strenously denied.
+Conservatives have accused Planned Parenthood, a nonprofit that provides a range of health services, including abortion, of illegally selling baby parts, an accusation it has strenuously denied.

-Dear, a 57-year-old South Carolina native who moved to Colorado, made the remarks during his arrest after standoff lasting several hours at the Colorado Springs clinic on Friday, NBC News and other media outlets reported.

-Reuters was unable to independently confirm those reports of Dear's comments though the reports cited unnamed law enforcement sources.
+Dear, a 57-year-old South Carolina native who moved to Colorado, made the remarks during his arrest after a standoff lasting several hours at the Colorado Springs clinic on Friday, NBC News and other media outlets reported, citing unnamed law enforcement authorities.
+Reuters was unable to independently confirm the reports.

-While Dear's remarks could hint at a possible motive for Friday's rampage, NBC's sources stressed that investigators were still not sure of why the gunman launched the attack.
+While Dear's reported remarks could hint at a possible motive for the rampage, which killed three people and wounded nine, NBC's sources stressed that investigators were still not sure why the attack was launched.

-Authorities have steadfastly declined to discuss a motive for the attack, saying their investigation was still underway.
+Authorities have steadfastly declined to discuss a motive, saying their investigation was still under way.

+Colorado Springs police, in a tweet on Sunday, said unofficial leaks could jeopardize the investigation and prosecution, without specifically mentioning the words attributed to Dear.

-Dear, a South Carolina native who appeared to have moved to a remote community in Colorado last year, has been jailed ahead of a court appearance scheduled for Monday.
+Dear, who appeared to have moved to a remote community in Colorado last year, has been jailed ahead of a court appearance scheduled for Monday.

 At least eight workers at clinics providing abortions have been killed since 1977, according to the National Abortion Federation.
-The most recent was in 2009 when doctor George Tiller was shot to death at church in Wichita, Kansas.
+The most recent was in 2009 when physician George Tiller was shot to death at a church in Wichita, Kansas.

 While calling the shooting “an incredible tragedy,” Republican presidential candidate Mike Huckabee on Sunday dismissed talk that harsh anti-abortion rhetoric may have contributed to the attack.

-"What he did is domestic terrorism,” the former Arkansas goveror told CNN, referring to the gunman.
+"What he did is domestic terrorism,” the former Arkansas governor told CNN, referring to the gunman.

 “There’s no excuse for killing other people, whether it’s inside ...
 Planned Parenthood clinics, where many millions of babies die, or whether it’s people attacking Planned Parenthood,” Huckabee said.

+"It's not enough to denounce the tragedy without also denouncing the poisonous rhetoric that fueled it," said Dawn Laguens, executive vice president of Planned Parenthood Federation of America.
+"Instead, some politicians are continuing to stoke it, which is unconscionable."

-Abortion opponents have fiercely criticized Planned Parenthood after officials of the organization were secretly recorded by an anti-abortion group discussing compensation for providing human tissue from aborted fetuses to researchers.
+Planned Parenthood came under fierce criticism this year after some of its officials were secretly recorded by an anti-abortion group discussing compensation for providing human tissue from aborted fetuses to researchers.

-Critics say the footage is evidence that Planned Parenthood illegally sells baby parts, but the non-profit organization denies the accusation, saying that a few affiliates have donated tissue for research and were paid a small fee to cover costs.
+Critics say the footage is evidence that Planned Parenthood has illegally sold baby parts.
+The organization denies the accusation, saying that some affiliates have donated tissue for research and were paid a small fee to cover costs.

-Planned Parenthood recently announced it was discontinuing the practice to tamp down the controversy, but its critics say that is an admission of guilt.
+Planned Parenthood recently announced it was discontinuing the practice, aiming to tamp down the controversy, but critics say is an admission of guilt.

-The Center for Medical Progress, which produced the videos, could not be reached for comment on Sunday but issued a short statement on its website.

-"The Center for Medical Progress condemns the barbaric killing spree in Colorado Springs by a violent madman," it said.
+The Center for Medical Progress, which produced the videos, issued a short statement on its website on Sunday, saying it "condemns the barbaric killing spree in Colorado Springs by a violent madman."

-The Colorado Springs attack led Governor John Hickenlooper to call for both sides of the debate over Planned Parenthood's activities to "tone down the rhetoric."
+The attack led Governor John Hickenlooper to call for both sides of the debate over Planned Parenthood's activities to "tone down the rhetoric."

 “I think we should have a discussion at least urging caution when we discuss some of these issues, so we don’t get people to a point of going out and committing violence,” the Democratic governor told CNN, describing the rampage as "a form of terrorism."

-The national security and civil rights divisions of the U.S. Justice Department have joined state and local authorities in investigating the shooting, it said in a statement.
-Their participation raises the possibility that the federal government may bring a terrorism or civil rights charge, or both, against the suspect.
+The national security and civil rights divisions of the U.S. Justice Department have joined state and local authorities in investigating the shooting, Justice said in a statement.
+That raises the possibility that the federal government may bring a terrorism or civil rights charge, or both.

 TWO CIVILIAN CASUALTIES

-Hickenlooper revealed that the two civilian fatalities were a man and a woman, but he offered no further information and would not say whether they were patients or employees at the clinic.
-Planned Parenthood said all of its employees had escaped unharmed.

-Authorities have said they would reveal nothing about the pair until after their autopsy reports, likely on Monday.
+Markovsky was a stay-at-home mother of two young children.
+Originally from Hawaii, she was at the clinic to support a friend, according to her sister-in-law Julia Miller.

+Stewart, a Texas native, was a U.S. Army veteran who served in the Iraq war.

 Garrett Swasey, 44, the police officer killed in the attack, worked for the University of Colorado at Colorado Springs.
-He had joined city police in responding to reports of shots fired at the clinic.
-The father of two served as an elder at Hope Chapel, the church said on its website.
+He was a father of two and served as an elder at a local church.

-"We will cherish his memory, especially those times he spent tossing the football to his son and snuggling with his daughter on the couch," his wife Rachel Swasey said in a statement.
+"We will cherish his memory, especially those times he spent tossing the football to his son and snuggling with his daughter on the couch," his widow, Rachel Swasey, said in a statement.

-In addition to the three fatalities, nine people were injured, including five police officers.

-One of Dear's Hartsel neighbors described the suspect as a loner who lived on his remote property with a woman.
-Zigmond Post Jr., said Dear once gave him a pamphlet cricial of President Barack Obama but interaction between the two neighbors was limited.
+One of Dear's Hartsel neighbors described him as a loner who lived on his remote property with a woman.
+Zigmond Post Jr. said Dear once gave him a pamphlet critical of President Barack Obama.

-(Additional reporting by Fiona Ortiz in Chicago, Daniel Wallis in Denver, Frank McGurty in New York, Megan Cassella in Washington and Dan Whitcomb in Los Angeles; Writing by Frank McGurty)
+(Additional reporting by Fiona Ortiz in Chicago, Daniel Wallis in Denver, Frank McGurty in New York, Megan Cassella in Washington, David Bailey in Minneapolis and Colleen Jenkins in Charlotte, N.C.; Writing by Frank McGurty; Editing by Jonathan Oatis, Alan Crosby and Leslie Adler)